oicleevan/the-deeps/README.md

 Use your tactics and skill to defeat these enemies and claim your prize!

-## how to play

-### release files
+## installing from release files

+### gnu/linux

+Download the latest edition of the Linux release [here](https://github.com/oicleevan/the-deeps/releases/download/1.2.1/the-deeps_linux).

+Make it executable with `chmod +x the-deeps_linux` (in a terminal, from the directory containing the file).

+Launch with `./the-deeps_linux`.

+### mac os

+Download the latest edition of the mac os release [here](https://github.com/oicleevan/the-deeps/releases/download/1.2.1/the-deeps_osx).

-You can download the binary file for your respective operating system from [the release tags section](https://github.com/oicleevan/the-deeps/releases/).
-Make it executable with `chmod +x ./the-deeps_{your os}`.
+Make it executable with `chmod +x the-deeps_osx` (in a terminal, from the directory containing the file).

-You can then launch it from a terminal with `./the-deeps_{your os}`.
-(Pre-release candidates do not include a binary, you must compile from source.)
+Launch with `./the-deeps_osx`.

+### windows

+There is currently no native way to run this game on Windows, unless you hack something up to compile yourself.
+That being said, the best way to run the game on Windows would be running the Linux release [through WSL2](https://docs.microsoft.com/en-us/windows/wsl/install).

 ## building from source